- Products Offered: Home, Mobile

-The Traditional In-Home system works with a landline.
-However, you can opt for LifeStation’s In-Home Plus system, which works for customers without a home telephone.
-When we compared the two in-home options, we found that they don’t differ much in terms of equipment and performance aside from the fact that one is a landline and the other is a cellular-based option.
+The Traditional At-Home system works with a landline.
+However, you can opt for LifeStation’s At-Home WIreless No Landline system, which works for customers without a home telephone.
+When we compared the two At-Home options, we found that they don’t differ much in terms of equipment and performance.

 The pendant is waterproof, meaning seniors can wear their help buttons in the shower, a feature of great importance.
 The design is simple; there’s a Help button and an indicator light that flashes when the button is pressed.

 The installation is pretty straightforward.
 For the landline model, simply plug the unit base into a power outlet and plug in the phone cord.
-If you’re using the cellular option, it’s advised to place the base unit near a window to allow better reception.
+If you’re using the wireless option, it’s advised to place the base unit near a window to allow better reception.
 After the beep, you are all set!
 We strongly suggest you give the device a test before you start using it.
-If you’re having any issues with the installation, you can give them a call or find them at LifeStation.com for any additional information.
+If you’re having any issues with the installation, you can give LifeStation a call or find its products at LifeStation.com for any additional information.

-For an in-depth overview of the in-home options, check out our LifeStation at Home review.
+For an in-depth overview of the At-Home options, check out our LifeStation At Home review.